Nimble Freelancer

 Whole Foods Market:

-Whole Foods Market also has a full-service meat department with butchers available round the clock.
-But the area where whole foods excel is that they maintain about 100 animal welfare standards before the meat even hits the shelf, such as no added hormones or antibiotics.
+Whole Foods Market also has a full-service meat department with butchers available around the clock.
+But Whole Foods excels in maintaining about 100 animal welfare standards before the meat even hits the shelf, such as no added hormones or antibiotics.

-They also make sure that the cows live their best life and are raised, transported, and slaughtered humanely.
+They also ensure the cows live their best lives and are raised, transported, and slaughtered humanely.

 Kroger:

 Not all of the Kroger stores, but some of them have in-house butchers.
-We’d recommend you to check for your location to be sure.
+We’d recommend checking for your location to be sure.

 Trader joes: